 War-torn deserts, jihadist killings, trucks weighted down with contraband and migrants—from the Afghan-Pakistan borderlands to the Sahara desert, images of danger depict a new world disorder on the global margins.
 With vivid detail, Ruben Andersson traverses this terrain to provide a startling new lens for understanding what is happening in remote ‘danger zones’.
 Instead of buying into apocalyptic visions, Andersson takes aim at how Western states and international organizations conduct military, aid and border interventions in a dangerously myopic fashion, further disconnecting the world’s rich and poor.
 Through drones, proxy forces, border reinforcement, and outsourced aid, risk-obsessed powers are, in effect, helping to remap the world into zones of insecurity and danger.
 The result is a vision of chaos crashing into fortified borders, with national and global politics increasingly infected by fear.
 Whether we live in Texas or Timbuktu, Andersson contends that we must redraw our global connections—and only by developing a new cartography of hope can we move beyond the political geography of fear that haunts us.

-See also interview at Africa is a country, September 2019; BBC Thinking Allowed show, January 2017; and the Current Anthropology article, ‘Here be dragons: Mapping an ethnography of global danger’, December 2016.
+See also interview at Africa is a country, September 2019; BBC Thinking Allowed show, January 2017; the Current Anthropology article, ‘Here be dragons: Mapping an ethnography of global danger’, December 2016; and the coauthored piece ‘Double games: Success, failure and the relocation of risk in fighting terror, drugs and migration’, October 2018 (with David Keen).